 Plant pathogens and light.
 Pathogens evolved amidst natural cycles of light and darkness.
-Artificial lighting is a relatively new phenomenon in our world, and especially in theirs.
+Electric lighting is a relatively new phenomenon in our world, and especially in theirs.
 Pathogens sense, interpret and use light to direct their development.
 In the case of UV radiation, pathogens have evolved defense mechanisms that are regulated by visible light.
 We seek to exploit these evolved relationships as a novel and effective means to suppress plant diseases and promote plant health.

 |We work as a diverse international group to promote this research area and its applications, and to act as a resource to train others.
 The group includes Rensselaer Polytechnic Institute's Lighting Research Center (RPI/LRC), Norway's Institute of Bioeconomy Research (NIBIO), the Norwegian University of Life Sciences (NMBU), the University of Florida Gulf Coast Research and Education Center (UFL/GCREC), and Cornell University's Geneva Experiment Station (Cornell/Geneva).
 The work spans disciplines from plant growth and photobiology to physics and lighting technology.

 |Support for research.
-Our work has been generously supported by grants from the USDA Organic Research and Extension Initiative (OREI), the Specialty Crops Research Program (SCRI), and The Research Council of Norway (RCN), as well as by assistance from the lighting companies OSRAM and Ushio, and the Asahi Glass Company.
+Our work has been generously supported by grants from the USDA Organic Research and Extension Initiative (OREI), the Specialty Crops Research Program (SCRI), The Research Council of Norway (RCN), and the New York Farm Viability Institute, as well as by assistance from the lighting companies OSRAM, Ushio, Cree, and the Asahi Glass Company.

 What is the problem?

 - Plant pathogens respond to optical radiation in ways that, with few exceptions, are just beginning to be understood.

 - By not understanding the impacts of optical radiation in pathosystems, we forgo opportunities to lessen severity of disease, and in some instances we exacerbate disease.